PercyNguyen7/TextEditor/README.md

 `ui.c`
 - Main file containing the main function.
-- Handles user's response (changing line or not) as well as displaying instructions, summary and application's status to the user.
+- Handles user's response (changing line or not) as well as displaying instructions, summary and error messages.

 `wordreplace.c`
 - Contains word_replacing functions unique to each mode (RC, RI, UK, UM)
 - Contains helper functions ( censor_word, to_lowercase, ...) to avoid overcomplexity in the major functions

-Manages all user interactions, including confirmation prompts, summary outputs, and error messages.

 ## 🛠️ Usage